GayatriDighe/Hibernate_Curd_Operations/README.md

 Hibernate provides a framework for performing CRUD (Create, Read, Update, Delete) operations.

-* src/com/entity/Student.java:
+* src/com/entity/Car.java:

-This is likely the entity class representing a Student.
+This is likely the entity class representing a Car.
 It should be annotated with Hibernate/JPA annotations (like @Entity, @Table, @Id, etc.) to map the class to a database table.

 * CRUD Operation Files (DeleteData.java, FetchData.java, GetSingleData.java, InsertData.java, UpdateData.java):